hsf-training/hsf-training-ml-webpage/_episodes/12-Experimental_Data.md

 # What about *real, experimental* data?

-Notice that we've trained and tested our machine learning models on simulated data for signal and background.
+Notice that we've trained and tested our machine learning models on simulated data for <span style="color:orange">signal</span> and <span style="color:blue">background</span>.
 That's why there are definite labels, `y`.
 This has been a case of **supervised learning** since we knew the labels (y) going into the game.
 Your machine learning models would then usually be *applied* to real experimental data once you're happy with them.

 To make sure our machine learning model makes sense when applied to real experimental data, we should check whether simulated data and real experimental data have the same shape in classifier threshold values.